Buying the New iPhone? 7 Tips on Selling Your Old iPhone

 1. Your old iPhone will start dropping in value each week after the new iPhone is announced.

 According to research conducted by USell.com, the previous generations of iPhones fall in value by 5 percent the first week after new iPhone model(s) are announced.
 That figure increases to 12 percent in the second week and up to 20 percent within a month.
 Selling your phone this week as opposed to next month will allow you to recoup as much money as possible.
 Selling it prior to the announcement would have brought even greater monetary value.

 Basically, this is due to falling demand and increasing supply.
 As retailers start taking more trade-ins and third-party resellers start paying out for more older iPhone models, the supply significantly increases.
 Those companies are competing against the supply on auction sites like eBay, as well.
 The cash value of an iPhone 8 could easily plummet by 33 to 50 percent over the next few months due to massive supply.

 2. If your iPhone is unlocked, you will automatically make more money.

 If you are currently an AT&T subscriber and you have fulfilled your contract, check out the device unlock page to read how to have your smartphone unlocked.
 Once the iPhone has been unlocked, you are generally looking at a 40 to 60 percent markup in value when selling it on eBay, Craigslist or another auction site.
 (Verizon’s policy, Sprint’s policy)

-I did this with my iPhone 4 a couple months after getting the iPhone 5 and ended up making $250 on the sale.
+A few years ago, I did this with my iPhone 4 a couple months after getting the iPhone 5 and ended up making $250 on the sale.
 That’s $50 more than I originally paid for the smartphone in 2010!

 Also, don’t forget to check the iOS version of your iPhone and list that in the auction.
 Anyone that’s interested in jailbreaking the device may want a specific firmware.
 That’s something that can also increase the value of the device significantly, albeit within a smaller subset of users.